 ‘The likes of Ernst and Gérôme also returned to Europe with a host of exotic objects,’ says Everwijn.
 ‘These ranged from costumes and rifles to carpets, pipes and tiles.
 Their studios were piled high with these objects, which served as useful props which they deployed in their paintings.’

-The alluring exoticism of the East certainly became fashionable among Europe’s elite in the late 19th century, feeding into furniture, textiles, the decorative arts and even architecture.
+The alluring exoticism of the East certainly became fashionable among Europe’s elite in the late 19th century, feeding into sculpture, furniture, textiles, the decorative arts and even architecture.
 In Britain this taste was perhaps best exemplified in the Arab Hall in the London home of artist Frederic Leighton (now Leighton House Museum).

 ‘For much of the 20th century, there wasn’t huge demand, but now it’s strong,’ says Everwijn.
 ‘Christie’s became the first auction house to establish an Orientalist sale in 1998.
 In recent times, it has been collectors from the Middle East who have been buying these paintings — as quasi-historical documents.
 They are interested in acquiring a piece of their homeland’s past.’
 The Islamic edict against figurative imagery meant that local artists didn’t produce equivalent scenes.